clement street sign

 If San Francisco has a neighborhood that locals secretly hope tourists never fully discover, it might be Clement Street in the Inner Richmond District.

-Like nearby Sacramento Street, Clement Street between Arguello Boulevard and Park Presidio Boulevard hums with the everyday rhythms that travelers like me love to stumble upon, no matter which city we’re visiting.
+Like nearby Sacramento Street and Irving Street in the Inner Sunset, Clement Street between Arguello Boulevard and Park Presidio Boulevard hums with the everyday life that travelers love to stumble upon, no matter which city they’re visiting.

-On any given day on Clement Street, you’ll see couples walking their labradoodles and babies, elderly Chinese ladies pulling their carts to the produce stands, friends in yoga clothes heading for coffee, and line-ups outside grungy-looking dumpling spots (they’re really good, don’t worry).
+On any given day on Clement Street, you’ll see couples walking their labradoodles and babies; elderly Chinese ladies pulling their carts to the produce stands; friends heading for coffee or yoga class; and line-ups outside grungy-looking dumpling spots that are actually really good.

-Some call Clement Street San Francisco’s “second Chinatown,” but it’s way more than that.
-Yes, you’ll find Asian grocery stores and dim sum houses, but there’s also great Thai, Burmese, Japanese, and Vietnamese food alongside friendly dive bars all within a few easily walkable blocks.
+Some call Clement Street San Francisco’s “other Chinatown,” but it’s way more than that.
+You’ll also find great Thai, Burmese, Japanese, and Vietnamese food alongside convivial dive bars and easy-going cafes, all within a few walkable blocks.

-You can also shop for locally made souvenirs and leave feeling as if you’ve stumbled into an authentic corner of the city built for the people who live there.
+You can also shop for made-in-San-Francisco t-shirts, candles, and other souvenirs, and leave feeling as if you’ve stumbled into an authentic corner of the city.

-📍Since Clement Street sits between Golden Gate Park and the Presidio, it’s easy to combine stops here with time exploring the Presidio’s scenic overlooks and trails on a small-group guided walking tour that begins in the Marina District and ends on Clement Street.
+📍Since Clement Street sits between Golden Gate Park and the Presidio, it’s easy to combine a stop here with time exploring the Presidio’s scenic overlooks and trails on a small-group guided walking tour that begins in the Marina District and ends on Clement Street.

 Where is Clement Street

-Clement Street from Arguello Boulevard to Lincoln Park spans the heart of San Francisco’s Richmond District, north of Golden Gate Park and south of the Presidio, offering a dense corridor of Asian restaurants, bakeries, and markets.
+Clement Street from Arguello Boulevard to Lincoln Park spans the heart of San Francisco’s Richmond District, north of Golden Gate Park and south of the Presidio.

-Clement Street between Arguello Boulevard and Park Presidio is the heart of the Inner Richmond’s vibrant commercial corridor, and is home to the Sunday Farmers Market, famous Clement Street restaurants and bakeries, Asian restaurants, independent shops, and a great local neighborhood vibe.
+Clement Street between Arguello Boulevard and Park Presidio is the heart of the Inner Richmond’s vibrant commercial corridor, and is home to the Sunday Farmers Market.

 Who Should Visit Clement Street